dvaneynde/hwdriver/DESIGN.md

 There are 4 major parts:
 1. UI
 2. eu.dlvm.domotics: namespace of all Java classes that are independent of the hardware, and contains all functional logic; this also has the `main()` routine
-3. eu.dlmv.iohardware: namespace of hardware specific classes, abstracted away behind `IHardwareIO` interface described earlier.
+3. eu.dlmv.iohardware: namespace of hardware specific classes, abstracted away behind 'IHardwareBuilder' and `IHardwareIO` interfaces.
 4. hwdriver is a small C executable

 Note that parts 2 and 3 are inside one Java executable (.jar file).